 #2.2 Subject matter clause

 Include the categories of personal data that the service provider collects from the controller.
-The below example from Infosys DPA contains specific details rather than a general description.
+The example below from Infosys DPA contains specific details rather than a general description.

 #2.3 Duration clause